nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Filters the properties with any combination of `TYPE`, lower bounded `MATCHING_PRICE` and upper bounded `MATCHING_PRICE`.
 * The `TYPE` is case-insensitive: `HDB`, `CONDO` or `LANDED`.
-* The `MATCHING_PRICE` is a non-negative integer (i.e. no non-numeric symbols such as decimal points, currency symbols, etc.).
+* The `MATCHING_PRICE` must be a non-negative integer smaller than 1,000,000 (thousand) with only numeric characters.

 <box type="definition" seamless>